-The target population for homeless shelter services are homeless persons who are unsheltered (living outdoors, in vehicles, or other places not meant for human habitation), as well as those who are experiencing a housing crisis and have no alternative housing options after having been assessed and referred from the Coordinated Entry System (CES)..
+The target population for homeless shelter services is homeless persons who are unsheltered (living outdoors, in vehicles, or other places not meant for human habitation), as well as those who are experiencing a housing crisis and have no alternative housing options after having been assessed and referred from the Coordinated Entry System (CES).
+Services in this Agreement will serve homeless youth.
 This includes persons with disabilities, little to no income, evictions, criminal convictions, alcohol or substance use issues, mental and physical health challenges, and/or other barriers to maintaining housing.
-Contractor must accept referrals following the process established by the County, including participation in and receiving referrals only from the County's CES when implemented.
+Contractor must accept referrals following the process established by County, including participation in and receiving referrals only from County's CES.

-The specific population to be served under this agreement are homeless individuals and households as defined by Category 1, 2, and 4 of the Department of Housing and Urban Development's (HUD) Homeless Definition Final Rule, current and inclusive of any updates during the term of this agreement.
-Households will be identified and referred to the homeless shelter programs through the San Mateo County's CES when implemented.
+The specific population to be served under this Agreement is youth ages 16-21, who are homeless as defined by Category 1, 2, 3, and 4 of the Department of Housing and Urban Development's (HUD) Homeless Definition Final Rule, current and inclusive of any updates during the term of this Agreement.
+Households will be identified and referred to the homeless shelter programs through the San Mateo County's CES.

-Category 1:

-Literally Homeless includes an individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning:
+Category 1 - Literally Homeless includes an individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning:

-Has a primary nighttime residence that is a public or private place not meant for human habitation;

-- Is living in a publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels/motels paid for by charitable organizations or by federal, state, and local government programs); or - Is exiting an institution where (s)he has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution.
+- Has a primary nighttime residence that is a public or private place not meant for human habitation; - Is living in a publicly or privately-operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels/motels paid for by charitable organizations or by federal, state, and local government programs); or - Is exiting an institution where (s)he has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution.

-Category 2:

-Imminent Risk of Homelessness includes an individual or family, who will imminently lose their primary nighttime residence, provided that:
+Category 2 - Imminent Risk of Homelessness includes an individual or family who will imminently lose their primary nighttime residence, provided that: